jeremytammik/tbc/a/1834_2021_cloud_model_api.md

   }
 </pre>

+You can filter out the BIM 360 accounts of interest using the *data.attributes.name* field.
+You can also get the region information here; "EMEA" in this case.

-Please check out the Forge DM API reference - https://forge.autodesk.com/en/docs/data/v2/reference/http/projects-project_id-folders-folder_id-contents-GET/ - which list the folder contents you plan to open.
+The [Forge DM API reference on `GET` project folder contents](https://forge.autodesk.com/en/docs/data/v2/reference/http/projects-project_id-folders-folder_id-contents-GET) shows how to list the folder contents you plan to open.

-Here is the response body of this list folder content API, and you can filter out your interested cloud model by included.attributes.name field, and also you can get the project Guid and model Guid information in included.attributes.extension.data field.
+The response body looks like this:

 <pre class="prettyprint">
   "included": [